What Are Dental Crowns?

 Porcelain Inlays and Onlays

-Porcelain inlays and onlays are a type of tooth-colored filling that is made of advanced ceramic material.
-These ceramic restorations are the most natural-looking and durable filling option.
+Porcelain inlays and onlays are a type of tooth-colored filling comprised of advanced ceramic material.
+These ceramic restorations are the most natural-looking and durable filling options.
 They can be precisely matched to the color of your tooth and have the same luster as your natural tooth enamel.
-They can even add strength to damaged teeth, and are preferred when a large filling is required.
+They can even add strength to damaged teeth, especially when the tooth requires a large filling.

 Choosing a Dentist for Your Dental Crowns

 Dental crowns are powerful restorations because they are so strong, but the strength becomes a liability if they are poorly placed.
-A dental crown placed without appropriate care can be not only uncomfortable, it can contribute to a bad bite and cause significant wear on your opposing tooth.
+A dental crown placed without appropriate care can be not only uncomfortable, but it can also contribute to a bad bite and cause significant wear on your opposing tooth.

-When selecting a dentist for your dental crown, choose one that is experienced in placing dental crowns, has a record of comfortable results, and has studied neuromuscular dentistry.
+When selecting a dentist for your dental crown, choose one who has extensive experience placing dental crowns.
+They should also have a record of comfortable results and have studied neuromuscular dentistry.
 Neuromuscular dentistry focuses on how the teeth, muscles, and jaw work together, and can help dentists ensure the proper fit for dental crowns.

 Dr. Scott L. Rice has an excellent record of helping people get attractive, comfortable results with dental crowns.
 Please call (949) 551-5902 or email us in Irvine, California today to learn how he can help you.